MichaelGrafnetter/webauthn-interop/Documentation/PowerShell/README.md

 ### [Get-PasskeyRegistrationOptions](Get-PasskeyRegistrationOptions.md#get-passkeyregistrationoptions)

-Retrieves creation options required to generate and register a Microsoft Entra ID or Okta-compatible passkey.
+Retrieves creation options required to generate and register a Microsoft Entra ID or Okta compatible passkey.

 ### [New-Passkey](New-Passkey.md#new-passkey)

-Creates a new Microsoft Entra ID or Okta-compatible passkey.
+Creates a new Microsoft Entra ID or Okta compatible passkey.